abhishekpanigrahi1996/distil-blog/blog.md

 ![Breaking sparse parity](assets/fig7.png){: width="30%" .center-image }

 **Q2: Are all teacher checkpoints needed for supervision during progressive distillation?**

 No!
-In fact, we show that instead of storing all intermediate checkpoints of the teacher, only two teacher checkpoints are needed for successful and efficient progressive distillation.
-The first teacher checkpoint should fall during the phase transition of the teacher, while the second checkpoint can be set to be the final teacher checkpoint.
-This supports our claim, that progressive distillation is successful because of helpful noise present in the predictions of the teacher checkpoint during its phase transition.
+In fact, we show that instead of storing all intermediate checkpoints of the teacher, only **two teacher checkpoints** are needed for successful and efficient progressive distillation.
+The first teacher checkpoint should **fall during the phase transition** of the teacher, while the second checkpoint can be set to be the final teacher checkpoint.
+This supports our claim that progressive distillation is successful because of helpful noise present in the predictions of the teacher checkpoint during its phase transition.

 ![2-shot distillation](assets/fig8.png){: width="30%" .center-image }